L’Usato

 Seconda Mano (2nd)

 Despite having the same name (as above), this shop has a totally different atmosphere.
-It sells all shorts, some genuine goods, stripy shirts, polo shirts with no label, collarless shirts, and much more.
+It sells all shorts, some genuine goods, stripy shirts, polo shirts with no labels, collarless shirts, and much more.

 Sempre Verde